-- ❖ We value developing strong and respectful relationships within the whole School community.
-This includes young people, between staff, with parents/carers, and the wider community, such as CAMHS. - We maintain clear boundaries and expectations to create safe and predictable environments. - We regularly consult pupils to ensure their voices are heard. - ❖ We recognise children can be distressed and can experience meltdowns or shutdowns.
+- We have an inclusive by design approach. - ❖ We value developing strong and respectful relationships within the whole School community.
+This includes young people, between staff, with parents/carers, and the wider community, such as CAMHS. - We maintain clear boundaries and expectations to create safe and predictable environments. - We regularly consult pupils to ensure their voices are heard. - We recognise children can be distressed and can experience meltdowns or shutdowns.
 We also recognise that some behaviours are just part of everyone's childhood and adolescence, for example, pushing boundaries when developing independence. - ❖ We recognise that as a whole School community we impact one another.
 Regular reflective practice enables us to understand, make sense of and support this impact positively. - Our philosophy is never based on punishment but focused on solutions.
 Our young people are managing the best way that they know how, with the skills they currently have. - ❖ There are times when children may become so distressed that additional measures may be required to keep them and others safe.
-Our staff are trained to respond appropriately and must always use the least restrictive intervention possible. - Our teachers and School team are role models in helping our pupils learn more skillful ways to experience success
+Our staff are trained to respond appropriately and must always use the least restrictive intervention possible. - Our teachers and School team are role models in helping our pupils learn more skillful ways to experience success and create inclusive communities.